Age of Revelation: Publication history

-ComicsXF explained this event have a similar format to previous events such as "Age of X-Man" (2019) and "Sins of Sinister" (2023) where Marvel shuts "down a bunch of ongoing series" in order to relaunch "them with new names and concepts".
-ComicsXF also noted that Age of Revelation would keep X-Men: From the Ashes' writers (Note: These writers include Jed MacKay, Gail Simone, Eve Ewing, Stephanie Phillips, Erica Schultz, Saladin Ahmed, Murewa Ayodele and Jason Loo, and artist David Marquez writing Sinster's Six.) while also bringing back Krakoan Age writers such as Jonathan Hickman (former Head of X), Gerry Duggan, Al Ewing and Steve Foxe.
+ComicsXF explained that X-Men: Age of Revelation has a similar format to previous events such as "Age of X-Man" (2019) and "Sins of Sinister" (2023) where Marvel shuts "down a bunch of ongoing series" in order to relaunch "them with new names and concepts".
+ComicsXF also noted that Age of Revelation would keep X-Men: From the Ashes' writers (Note: These writers include Jed MacKay, Gail Simone, Eve Ewing, Stephanie Phillips, Erica Schultz, Saladin Ahmed, Murewa Ayodele and Jason Loo, and artist David Marquez writing Sinster's Six.) while also bringing back Krakoan Age writers such as Jonathan Hickman (former Head of X), Gerry Duggan, Al Ewing, and Steve Foxe.

-X-Men editor Tom Brevort confirmed in an interview that the event will end in December in a Finale issue done by Jed Mackay and Ryan Stegman.
+X-Men: Age of Revelation ended in December 2025 in a Finale issue done by Jed MacKay and Ryan Stegman.

-Territories

-The map seen in Age of Revelation: Overture #1 reveals the known territories in this timeline as well as other changes to Earth: